DILEMMA WORKS

 Erik on product management and such

 In most Western countries, internet adoption began with desktop computers in the 1990s.
 China’s mainstream internet users mostly skipped that stage.
-For many Chinese users, the smartphone was their first and only personal computing device.
+For the majority of China’s population, the smartphone was their first and at the time, often their only personal computing device.
 As of 2010, internet penetration in China remained under 35%, and mobile networks were only just becoming widespread.
 In Western Europe and the US, internet penetration reached 50% in around 2001.
-China would not hit 50% until 2015, which is when we can say that the internet really went mainstream.This meant that, when mobile apps arrived, there was little entrenched behavior around web browsers, email, or desktop-first search.
-If you’ve worked in China or in a Chinese company, you will know that people in China rarely check their email.
-The information that you would send in an email is instead handled by mobile-first channels like WeChat and SMS.
+China would not hit 50% until 2015, which is when we can say that the internet really went mainstream.

 To improve on the way businesses were using user groups, Official Accounts (OAs) were launched in the Summer of 2012.
 These OAs were used similarly to Facebook Pages; brands, stores, bands, bars and clubs would announce their latest news on their OA, and when you discovered a new cool store, the first thing you would do was to open WeChat to follow them their, as a way of bookmarking them and to be reminded of them in the future.
 Very few of these small businesses would have websites and they probably didn’t show up on Baidu.

-WeChat Mini Programs were launched in stages from 2016 to 2017 as a natural extension of Official Accounts.
+WeChat Mini Programs were launched in stages from 2016 to 2017 as a natural extension of Official Accounts and Service Accounts.
 Brands naturally wanted to be able to not just push their messaging but also, for example, let users buy tickets to events directly in WeChat.
 These mini-apps were built in Tencent’s WeiXin Markup Language (WXML), a variant of HTML.
 This cemented WeChat’s role as a portal to the internet, or perhaps as a browser.
-The first thing you would do to learn more about something was often to open WeChat and see if you could find a related OA or Mini Program, and businesses would ask you to scan their QR code to follow their OA.
+The first thing you would do to learn more about something was often to open WeChat and see if you could find a related OA or Mini Program, and retail businesses would ask you to scan their QR code to follow their OA.

-Baidu, once China’s dominant search engine, failed to transition effectively to mobile.
+Meanwhile, Baidu, which was once China’s dominant search engine, failed to transition effectively to mobile.
 CEO Robin Li initially viewed the mobile internet merely as an extension of the PC era, famously stating in 2012 that the mobile internet lacked a "proven business model" and that Baidu was merely "laying out, observing, waiting, and preparing”.
 When information was published inside the WeChat ecosystem and specialized apps for reviews and local search like Meituan’s Dianping, that broke Baidu’s model of crawling the open internet.
 It lost its role as a portal to the internet, mainly to WeChat.
 China’s behavior for “browsing the internet” was now established as, instead of opening a browser and accessing a web search engine, opening WeChat and tapping the search bar.

-Now that we understand WeChat not as a Super App but as a browser-equivalent, we can examine how and why other internet giants expanded horizontally and packed multiple services into the same native app.At the start of the 2010s, much of China’s digital economy was still undeveloped.
+At the start of the 2010s, much of China’s digital economy was still undeveloped.
 Most industries had not yet built online infrastructure.
 Banks didn’t offer consumer-friendly online payment systems.
 Retail was still dominated by cash.
 E-commerce was new and not yet trusted.

 This opened a wide opportunity for ambitious internet companies.
 Alibaba, for example, launched Alipay to solve a simple but critical problem: Chinese banks were unwilling to hold money in escrow for small online purchases on Taobao, its e-commerce platform.
 Without a trusted payment layer, online marketplaces would struggle.
 So Alibaba built one.